 Self deception is a sneaky creature.
 It comes up in conversation a lot like this: Years ago, I was talking to a business owner about taxes and real estate, and it was clear that she had only a layman’s knowledge of income tax law and investments.
-She quickly backed out of the conversation with the old standby, “I have a very highly paid accountant who takes care of that.”
+She quickly backed out of the conversation with the old standby, “I have people who takes care of that stuff.”
 Those weren’t the exact words, but close.
 Another stand by is the guy who “pays a kid to mow his lawn because in the hour it would take him, he could make one sale and make $2,000”.
 This is actually true many times…but this excuse has been “commandeered” by the masses and used in the most outrageous ways to get their wives to let them out of the most menial chores.
 This is the land of carrying credit card debt, being mystified why one can’t lose weight, and using well worn meme’s like “We don’t go out to eat” to justify their other overspending.

 I suppose the best way to grow in terms of self honesty and self-awareness is to respond in such a way as to make it clear I’m open to feedback from people.
 When I respond with a knee-jerk negative reaction, I can apologize and reassure the other that I appreciate what they have to say.
 Not easy.
 And of course there’s a place and a time.
 Social situations are not appropriate because their purpose is comfort and fun.
 Earnest one on one conversations between friends seems an appropriate venue for this type of work.

 Self centeredness is a very common thing.
 We’re taught from age 0 to about 4 that we’re the single most important living entity in the universe.
 So a lack of self centeredness is a hard won virtue and worthy of respect.